Pillars Bible Union members presenting their identity during the launch

 Bible Union News

-Community Cleanup Day: Faith in Action.
+Community Cleanup Day Recap: Faith in Action.

 Pillars Bible Union Community Cleanup Day poster